 INTERNSHIPS & VOLUNTEERING

 Interested in pursuing a new job but lack the required hands-on experience in your field?
 An internship or volunteering can be a stepping stone to a new career or job.
 Build up your work portfolio, gain new skills, and expand your network of professional contacts.
+If you are a college student, check out your university’s career center for more postings and guidance on applications.

 - Lynda.com: Watch tutorials on how to land an internship and turn it into a potential permanent job.